 Just as importantly, the reforms also rightly made it a crime to serve with any armed group fighting our defence force, not just with an enemy nation-state.

-As a result of most references to this section of the Citizenship Act incorrectly describing the historical exercise of this provision, some have been tempted to dispute the need for such a legal power on spurious grounds centred in party-political or ideological stances rather than the law and the facts.
+Including by some tempted to dispute the need for such a legal power in general.
+Usually on spurious grounds centred in party-political or ideological stances, rather than legal principles and facts.

 Other conceptual misunderstandings

-Many Australians oddly seem to ignore or even doubt their reciprocal citizenship obligation to those fellow Australians we deploy to war and peacekeeping on our behalf to prohibit all acts that intentionally or recklessly assist an enemy fighting them.
+Many Australians oddly seem to ignore or even doubt their reciprocal citizenship obligation to those fellow Australians we deploy to war and peacekeeping on our behalf.

 Moreover, this is not just a case where dealing with a crime ends with only issues of prosecution or punishment.

-In the case of traitors actually serving overseas with "Islamic State", leaving them undeterred, uncountered or unpunished also contradicts Australia's obligations as a UN member and a responsible international citizen.
+In the case of Australians actually serving overseas with "Islamic State", or other internationally proscribed terrorist organisations, leaving them undeterred, uncountered or unpunished for their actions also contradicts Australia's obligations as a UN member and a responsible international citizen.

-Due to peacetime mindsets, however, most discussion about revoking the citizenship of Australian traitors serving with “Islamic State” tends to excuse or downplay treachery as the crime involved.
+Due to peacetime mindsets, however, most discussion about revoking the citizenship of Australians serving with such terrorist groups tends to excuse or downplay treachery as the crime involved.

-Discussion is instead often diverted into what are actually consequential matters about how to revoke the citizenship of traitors, rather than why it is necessary.
+Discussion is instead often diverted into what are actually consequential matters about how to revoke citizenship, rather than why it is necessary and best achieved.

-Few Australians, for example, seem to bat an eyelid at the battlefield killing, by us or our allies, of an Australian traitor who has chosen to switch his or her allegiance to “Islamic State”, and actively carried this out by going overseas and serving it in a war.
+Few Australians, for example, seem to bat an eyelid at the battlefield killing, by us or accompanying UN members, of an Australian citizen who has chosen to switch his or her allegiance to “Islamic State”, and actively carried this out by going overseas and serving that terrorist group in a war.

 Even in a UN-endorsed operation combating terrorism and even worse violations of international humanitarian law by such traitors.